buildwithgrove/pocket-knife/README.md

   - Beautiful table output with totals and error reporting
   - Grand total summary across all balance types

+- **fetch-suppliers**: Fetch all supplier operator addresses for a given owner
+  - Queries the blockchain for all suppliers owned by an address
+  - Shows progress and found addresses in real-time
+  - Saves sorted, unique operator addresses to a file

 ### Treasury Subcommands (Optional)

 - **treasury-tools liquid-balance**: Calculate liquid balances only from text file